SANDAG/ABM-Reporting/README.md

 ### mode_choice_report

-A set of stored procedures and a PowerBI template file used to create the automated Service Bureau Mode Choice report.
+A set of stored procedures used to create the automated Service Bureau Mode Choice report.

 ### rp_2021